Zip and compare Vuser scripts

 You can indicate whether to save all the files or only the runtime files.

-Note: If you export the script with the runtime files only, the user of the imported script will not be able to regenerate the script to its original recorded state.
+Note: If you export the script with the runtime files only, the user of the imported script cannot regenerate the script to its original recorded state.

 |.zip and Email||